scottperham/hack-and-chat/_posts/2022-03-30-teams-proactive-messaging.md

 ---
 layout: post
 title:  Proactive messaging in Teams
+excerpt: With more and more of us are spending our days working in Microsoft Teams, we're seeing loads more high quality apps being published to the store... the most common feature we see of these apps is the ability to send a notification to a user.
+author: scott
 ---

 Sending a proactive notifiction seems more complicated than it really is.